 Pigeon Guillemot: Unlike the other alcids that generally demand your spotting scope, the name “pigeon” is accurate because these Olympic Peninsula birds are literally everywhere all year round and stick close to land.
 Non-birders always ask me about Pigeon Guillemots because they are so striking with their red feet and the white spot on their wing.
 You don’t really need any advice on where to see them, just look in the water.

-Rhinoceros Auklet: I would highly recommend taking the shoestring birder pelagic trip (at $3.15 one-way passenger fare) from Port Townsend to Coopville as many times as is takes to get you into a sea of auklets (best when not breeding from October to March).
+Rhinoceros Auklet: I would highly recommend taking the shoestring birder pelagic trip (at $3.15 one-way passenger fare) from Port Townsend to Coopville as many times as is takes to get into a sea of auklets (best in the spring and fall).
 You have to get lucky with tides and currents.
 Rhinoceros Auklet sightings are good near Protection Island where they breed in large numbers.
 Ediz Hook usually gets at least a few good Rhinoceros Auklet sightings as well.

 Common Murre: Common Murres also breed on the Olympic Peninsula, specifically on Tatoosh Island.
 So while you are looking for Tufted Puffin at the end of the Cape Flattery trail, you can also look for Common Murres.
 These alcids also can be found off Ediz Hook in the winter.
 During the summer you really need to get closer to the offshore coastal island locations where they are breeding.